EMD SD45: Design

 A total of 1,260 were built for American railroads before the SD45-2 replaced it in 1972, along with the related SD45T-2 "Tunnel Motor."

 SD45s had several teething problems.
 Reliability was not as high as anticipated; the twenty-cylinder prime mover was prone to crankshaft failure from engine block flex.
 Though it produced 600 hp more than the 16-645E3 in the SD40, some railroads felt the extra horsepower was not worth it, even after EMD strengthened the block to eliminate crankshaft failures.
 At low speeds when tractive effort was adhesion-limited, the SD45 provided no advantage over the SD40.

 Buyers included the Burlington Northern, Southern Pacific, Santa Fe, Pennsylvania Railroad, Norfolk and Western Railway, Great Northern Railway, Union Pacific, Denver and Rio Grande Western Railroad, Southern Railway, and Northern Pacific Railway.
 Many SD45s still exist, some rebuilt with sixteen-cylinder 645s for lease companies.
 SD45s and SD45-2s owned by Montana Rail Link retain their 20-cylinder prime movers.
 Wisconsin Central used to roster a large fleet of SD45s, but its sale to CN has resulted in the retirement of the entire fleet, with mass scrappings.
 Montana Rail Link is also starting to sell some for scrap.

 EMD built seven examples of an experimental modification of the SD45, designated SD45X.
 The SD45X trialed several new features, including a more powerful EMD 645E3 engine producing up to 4,200 horsepower (3,130 kW) and a newly designed truck intended to have higher adhesion.
 Changes to the body included the use of different radiator fans and a flat rather than beveled end to the long hood.
+The SD45X was supposed to be a precursor to the proposed EMD 55 series of locomotives (SD55), however due to the failure of the 50 series locomotives, the cataloged SD55 was never put into production.
 Six of the SD45X locomotives were purchased by the Southern Pacific Railroad, with the seventh kept by EMD.